 Wear clothes that are professional but also make you feel good

 How you feel inside affects how you feel or appear outside.
-In likewise manner, if you feel good and great outside it would affect your inner feeling.
+In a similar manner, if you feel good and great outside, it affects your inner feelings.
 It would have positive effects on your demeanor.
 It gives you that feeling of confidence and takes away the feeling of insecurity and inferiority.

 Go corporate for the formal interviews

-If you going for a corporate interview, definitely judgment will first be passed on the outfit you are putting on.
+If you are going for a corporate interview, judgment will definitely first be passed on to the outfit you are putting on.
 Whether you are a female or male, first think of the color or the color combination you would be wearing and then work it down to the style of the dress itself.
 This is a formal interview; therefore, you have to appear professional.

 Difference between Corporate and Casual Job Interview Attire

 There is a difference between dressing for a corporate job interview and an interview for a more informal or creative position.
 It’s important that you learn about the work setting and office style to make sure that you come dressed appropriately for the position and dress code of the company.

 The interview, in general, the type of interview, and how you should dress differs per company and industry.
 You can imagine that your interview attire will look different if you apply for a job at Google or a job at Goldman Sachs.

 A general guideline that you can use to make an educated guess on what you should wear is set out below.

 Corporate / Conservative / Professional